History of the Shoah Memorial

 Jacques Chirac and Simone Veil at the inauguration of the Shoah Memorial in 2005

-The development of the research centre on the Shoah, which has become one of the very first in Europe, as well as that of the activities of the Memorial, particularly towards school audiences, led the board of directors of the Memorial - CDJC to propose a new stage: the creation of the Shoah Memorial.
+The development of the Shoah research centre, which has become one of the very first in Europe, as well as that of the Memorial’s activities, particularly aimed at school audiences, have led the Memorial-CDJC’s board of directors to propose a new phase: the creation of the Shoah Memorial.

 The new Memorial

-Completed at the end of 2004, this extension has notably allowed to offer more space for researchers in the reading rooms, to deploy the permanent exhibition on the history of the Shoah, to create a multimedia space, an auditorium and to erect outside the building "the Wall of names" where the names of all the Jews deported from France were engraved.
+Completed at the end of 2004, this extension has made it possible to offer more space for researchers in the reading rooms, to deploy the permanent exhibition on the history of the Shoah, to create a multimedia area, an auditorium and to erect outside the building "the Wall of names" where the names of all the Jews deported from France were engraved.

-Today, the Mémorial de la Shoah is both a museum offering a permanent exhibition, two temporary exhibitions each year and numerous cultural events (meetings, screenings, testimonies), an archive center open to research and a place of memory and transmission.
+Today, the Shoah Memorial is both a museum offering a permanent exhibition, two temporary exhibitions each year and many cultural events (meetings, screenings, testimonies), an archive center open to research and a place of memory and transmission.

-In 2012, the Shoah Memorial opened a museum in Drancy, opposite the city of La Muette, a former internment camp.
-Place of history and transmission, complementary to the Paris Memorial, this center aims to present the history of the camp of Drancy.
+In 2012, the Shoah Memorial opened a museum in Drancy, opposite the city of La Muette, former internment camp.
+A place of history and transmission, complementary to the Paris Memorial, this centre aims to present the history of the Drancy camp.

 The Shoah Memorial is also present in the region and abroad.
-In Toulouse, the regional branch for the south of France relays the actions of the Memorial by relying on local partners and on the regional heritage.
-In 2016 is organized for the professors in Toulouse the first University of southern France.
+In Toulouse, the regional office for southern France relays the actions of the Memorial by relying on local partners and regional heritage.
+In 2016, the first university in the south of France was organized for professors in Toulouse.

-Since 2018, the Shoah Memorial has expanded in the region with the CERCI - Memorial Museum of the Children of the Vel d'Hiv, then the place of memory of Chambon-sur-Lignon in 2020, the center of Jules-Isaac in 2021 and the station of Pithiviers in July 2022.
+Since 2018, the Shoah Memorial has expanded regionally with the CERCI - Children’s Memorial Museum of the Vel d'Hiv, then the memorial site of Chambon-sur-Lignon in 2020, the Jules-Isaac center in 2021, and the Pithiviers train station in July 2022.

-In Italy, where it has had a permanent correspondent since 2010, the Shoah Memorial develops three main types of actions: continuing education, partnerships with museums of the Resistance, and an active presence within the university network.
+In Italy, where it can count on a permanent correspondent since 2010, the Shoah Memorial develops three main types of actions: continuing education, partnerships with the Resistance museums, and an active presence within the university network.

 The Memorial is also very present in Poland, with notably memory trips and the Summer University, and in the United States where temporary exhibitions are offered to the American public thanks to local partnerships.

-> Discover the spaces of the Paris Shoah Memorial and prepare your visit
+> Discover the spaces of the Shoah Memorial in Paris and prepare your visit

 DOWNLOAD THE BROCHURE OF THE DOCUMENTATION CENTER (PDF)